 Office Address: Rufus D. Smith Hall 25 Waverly Place New York, NY 10003

 Areas of Research/Interest

-biological anthropology, primate evolution, molecular evolution, genomics, mitochondrial DNA, phylogenetic systematics, bioinformatics, conservation genetics, Darwinian medicine, human variation, the history of biological anthropology.
+Biological anthropology, primate evolution, molecular evolution, genomics, mitochondrial DNA, phylogenetic systematics, bioinformatics, conservation genetics, Darwinian medicine, human variation, cryptozoology, and the history of biological anthropology.

 Member - Center for the Study of Human Origins

 Pozzi L, Disotell TR, Masters JC.
 A multilocus phylogeny reveals deep lineages within African galagids

 Montague MJ, DIsotell TR, Di Fiore A. Population Genetics, Dispersal, and Kinship Among Wild Squirrel Monkeys

 (Saimiri sciureus macrodon): Preferential Association Between Closely Related Females and Its Implications for

 Insect Prey Capture Success.
 Int J Primatol 35:169-187, 2014.